C. V. Raman Pillai: Biography

 Born in Thiruvananthapuram (Trivandrum), capital city of the erstwhile native State of Travancore, on 19 May 1858 to Panavilakath Neelakanta Pillai, a Sanskrit scholar and Parvathy Pillai, a scion of an ancient matrilineal family; both his parents were from middle-class families and employees at the Palace of the Maharaja of Travancore.
 Pillai got his family name, Cannankara, through matrilineal succession.
 Fondly called Ramu, he had a traditional Sanskritized education, early in life, under his father's tutelage which included lessons in Ayurveda and even magic and Tantra.
 He continued education at the first English school in Thiruvananthapuram.
-Subsequently, he graduated from His Highness Maharaja's College (the present-day University College Thiruvananthapuram), the first-ever College in Travancore, where he reportedly had a brilliant academic career under John Ross, the principal of the institution and Robert Harvey. and obtained his BA degree from the Madras University in 1881, securing the 7th rank in the Madras Presidency.
+Subsequently, he graduated from His Highness Maharaja's College (the present-day University College Thiruvananthapuram), the first-ever College in Travancore, where he reportedly had a brilliant academic career under John Ross, the principal of the institution and Robert Harvey, and obtained his BA degree from the Madras University in 1881, securing a second class, ranking seventh in the Madras Presidency and second in Thiruvananthapuram College.
 It was during this period, he started his first periodical named The Kerala Patriot.

+After graduation, Pillai suffered from persistent stomach ailments and chest pain, aggravated by the disruptions of continuous study and travel.
+He tried various treatments in Thiruvananthapuram without success before travelling to Patthanamthitta, where he stayed with his elder brother Narayana Pillai, a Tehsildar, and later with another brother Sankara Pillai in Paravur, Kollam.
+Approximately one and a half years were spent in such travels and recuperation, during which time his health gradually improved and he devoted himself to reading.

-After graduation, Pillai studied law but dropped out and went to Madras to study for the government pleader examination which he also abandoned in due course.
+After this period, Pillai studied law but dropped out and went to Madras to study for the government pleader examination which he also abandoned in due course.
 Later, he joined the High Court as a clerk and rose to the position of a shirasthadar.
 Later, he joined the Government Press and held the position of a superintendent when he retired from service.
 In between, he founded three publications, Malayali in 1886, Vanchiraj in 1901 and Mitabhashi in 1920.
+While editing The Kerala Patriot, his series of articles criticising the ill effects of the Viruthi system attracted the attention of Divan Rama Iyengar.